quickwit-oss/quickwit/docs/reference/aggregation.md

 ###### **field**

 The field to aggregate on.

+Currently this aggregation only works on single value fast fields of type `u64`, `f64`, `i64`, and `datetime`.

 ###### **keyed**